It4innovations/hyperqueue/docs/jobs/resources.md

 users may also define their own resources.

 From version 0.13.0, CPUs are also managed as other resources, but they have still some extra functionality;
-therefore, there is special chapter about [CPU resources](cresources.md).
+therefore, there is a special section about [CPU resources](cresources.md).

 !!! important